-Ubuntu Army is a collective of ordinary, everyday, garden variety South Africans, offering their peculiar skills, resources, time and assistance to the most vulnerable members of our society.
+Ubuntu Army is a collection of ordinary, everyday, garden variety South Africans, who offer our skills, resources and time to assist the most vulnerable members of our society to reclaim their dignity and independence.
 It is our belief, that the support offered, and received, unites South Africans, and builds trust, community and compassion between, previously separated individuals and communities.
-Through this bond of sharing, Ubuntu, we can forge true democracy, free of agenda, politics and razor wire.
+Compassion builds community.
+Through this bond of sharing, of Ubuntu, we will forge true democracy, free of agenda, divisive politics and razor wire.

-Apart from fighting the hunger, created by lockdowns, in vulnerable communities, Ubuntu Army is keeping its response to the C19 threat quite simple, by designing an accessible-to-all mask, the Ubuntu Mask, and distributing mask making information and technology to all those in need.
+In response to the threat posed by Covid 19, Ubuntu Army designed an accessible, open source mask, the Ubuntu Mask, and made it available to all those in need.
 Check out the Ubuntu Mask on our resources page